-If you’re expecting a new little one, you may be stressing over all the things.
-One of those things is thinking about everything you need to get for your baby, wondering what you really need and what you should register for.
+If you’re expecting a little one, you may be stressing over all the things.
+One of those things is thinking about everything you need to get for your baby.
+You might be wondering what you really need and should register for.
 I mean, have you gone into a buybuy Baby?!
 There’s A LOT of baby stuff.
 The look that comes across women’s faces when they first walk in is a look of pure terror and confusion.
 But don’t you worry, I’ve got you covered!

 As a special bonus, I’ve included links to some of my favorite and most used items within almost every suggestion.
-My hope is that this is an extremely thorough and helpful post as you are preparing for your little baby!
+My hope is that this is an extremely thorough and helpful post as you are preparing for your little one.
 Here we go!